How to encrypt a PDF with & without a password

 Passwords have been around for thousands of years, and using them to encrypt PDF files has several benefits:

 - Passwords are easy to explain to users.
-Most employees are already trained on what makes a secure password.
+Most employees are already trained on what makes a secure password because it is a common internet security method.

 - If strong encryption is used, only people who know the password can open the document.